Teresa C. Chen, M.D.

 Dr. Chen graduated from the Rensselaer Polytechnic Institute-Albany Medical College’s Six-Year Accelerated Medical Program first in her class, and subsequently completed a residency in ophthalmology at the University of Illinois Eye and Ear Infirmary.
 She then pursued subspecialty training in glaucoma through a fellowship at Mass.
 Eye and Ear.

 Dr. Chen focuses her research on 3D imaging of the eye using spectral domain optical coherence tomography (SD-OCT) and swept source imaging.
 Along with collaborators at Massachusetts General Hospital, her research group was the first to image the human eye in vivo with video-rate SD-OCT, a widely used imaging modality for the care of glaucoma patients.
 With SD-OCT, ultra-high resolution 3D video imaging of the optic nerve and the retina is possible.
+Dr. Chen and her collaborators are also leaders in swept source imaging and did some of the earliest research in this area.
 Dr. Chen is the first author on major papers published in the top three ophthalmology journals, Archives of Ophthalmology, American Journal of Ophthalmology, and Ophthalmology.
-She has published almost 150 peer-reviewed papers, book chapters and reviews, and case reports.
+She has published over 150 peer-reviewed papers, book chapters and reviews, and case reports.

-Dr. Chen has served as past Vice President, and now President, of the Chandler Grant Glaucoma Society, the Mass.
+Dr. Chen has served as past Vice President, as well as past President, of the Chandler Grant Glaucoma Society, the Mass.
 Eye and Ear glaucoma alumni society.
 Additionally, she is the editor of Glaucoma Surgery—the top-selling subspecialty book published by Elsevier the year it was published, which has since been translated into several foreign languages.

 Adult and pediatric glaucoma